 This principle can be formalized in many ways, but we chose the following approach.
-For a candidate relation between objects A and B, let R_1 be the number of relations already in the schema that operate on A, and let R_2 be the number of relations already in the schema that operate on B. Assume A is the object with fewer relations, so that $R_1 \leq R_2$.
+For a candidate relation between objects A and B, let R_1 be the number of relations already in the schema that operate on A, and let R_2 be the number of relations already in the schema that operate on B. Assume A is the object with fewer relations (if there is a difference), so that $R_1 \leq R_2$.
 In other words, the candidate relation operates on two objects, one of which already participates in R_1 relations in the schema, and the other of which participates in R_2 relations.
 The candidate's elaboration score is given by the equation in Table 1.
-Although the equation appears complicated, it simply implements a lexicographic preference for small values of R_1 and R_2 .
+Although the equation appears complicated, it simply implements a lexicographic preference for small values of R_1 followed by small values of $R_2 - R_1$.
+Table 2 shows elaboration scores for different values of R_1 and R_2 .
 As a special case, the elaboration score when $R_1 = R_2 = 0$ was set to zero, to implement a preference not to add isolated relations.
 Thus, the ideal candidate is one that extends an existing chain: $R_1 = 0$, $R_2 = 1$.